 You can edit your review for up to 30 days after the class ends.

-To maintain the integrity of our system and confidence in parents leaving real reviews, As stated above, Outschool prohibits both teachers and parents from engaging in any kind of quid pro quo in suggesting that reviews are conditional upon refunds or discounts; engagement in this type of behavior could result in removal from the platform.
-Should you be made to feel uncomfortable or unreasonably pressured to change a review, please report any such breaches of trust to email@example.com.
+To maintain the integrity of our authentic system and confidence in parents leaving real reviews, as stated above, Outschool prohibits both teachers and parents from engaging in any kind of quid pro quo in suggesting that reviews are conditional upon refunds, free classes, or discounts; likewise, immediate family members should not review classes of teachers they are related to, nor should teachers ever review their own classes.
+Engagement in this type of behavior could result in removal from the platform.
+Should you be made to feel uncomfortable or unreasonably pressured to change a review, please report any such breaches of trust to firstname.lastname@example.org.